Foolishness for Christ: The yurodivy in art and literature

 A further example is Kasyan in the ninth sketch from Turgenev's Sketches from a Hunter's Album.
-The protagonist's coachman describes him as "one of those holy men," who lives by himself in the forest, strictly differentiates between eating bread which he calls "God's gift to man" and "tame creatures" on the one hand, and birds "of the free air" and creatures "of the forest and of the field" on the other hand, the latter of which he sees as being sinful.
+The protagonist's coachman describes him as "one of those holy men," who lives by himself in the forest.
+Kasyan strictly differentiates between eating bread ("God's gift to man") and "tame creatures" on the one hand, and birds "of the free air" and creatures "of the forest and of the field" on the other, regarding the latter category as sinful.